serfatyable/anesthesia-internship-tracker/docs/README.md

 ### Session Management

-- Sessions are stored in the database (Session table)
+- Sessions use JWT strategy (not the Prisma Session table)
-- Sessions include user role and ID information
+- JWT includes user role and ID
 - Middleware automatically redirects unauthenticated users to `/login`
-- Logout clears session from database
+- Logout clears the browser session; JWT no longer used
 - Timezone: Asia/Jerusalem

 ### Manual Test Checklist